The-Good-Penguin/meta-morello/README.md

 Known limitations
 -----------------

 - the current state of this layer is meant to be just a starting point and foundation for further development, the main aim was to have working Linux images ASAP for the community, do not expect elegant Yocto solutions yet
-- Yocto packaging is disabled due to not fully implemented toolchain (llvm-morello is a overrride bootstrap of the env variables), one of the packaging classes will drop an error as it expects a target_prefix-objcopy being available for example
+- Yocto packaging is disabled due for the Morello apps due to not fully implemented toolchain (llvm-morello is a overrride bootstrap of the env variables), one of the packaging classes will drop an error as it expects a target_prefix-objcopy being available for example (in theory only applies to linux-morello-musl machine, have not tested if one can package Morello apps onto standard Yocto images)
-- it follows that the image is assembled manually
+- it follows that the final image is assembled manually
 - the rtl_nic driver is missing

 To do list
 ----------
-- upon reflection it is worth keeping GNU as the system-wide toolchain and only have musl being statically linked as this way one can get a more functional and robust distro with only certain apps utilising the capabilities, this could be easily achieved by adding another machine conf and editing some of the recipes, in fact this is probably a more pragmatic use case than the current c64/a64 ovveride for musl-libc, as one can just add clang-offending libs to a blacklist in the llvm class/toolchain and use the best of both worlds.
-Pursuing purecap only rootfs is still the end goal and very useful from an academic point of view but requires a lot of community work that is not in there yet

 - create clang-morello toolchain, follow the guide here http://www.openembedded.org/wiki/Adding_a_secondary_toolchain and move llvm-morello to its own layer
 * can try append meta-clang instead
 * can try to use precomipled external toolchain like here https://github.com/MentorEmbedded/meta-sourcery/ instead